Turn regulatory complexity into a simple, human-centered experience, showing enterprise-level strategic thinking across three touch points.

 Navigation

-An Open Banking action-oriented navigating sidebar needs to balance financial utilities like linked accounts and permission-driven consent with managing who has access to what.
+An action-oriented, collapsible navigating sidebar needs to balance financial utilities like linked accounts and permission-driven consent while managing who has access to what.

 Prototyping & Flow Design